When it comes to decreasing inflammation, a cabinet full of pills and a freezer full of ice packs will only get you so far.

 - Red Peppers and Carrots– contain high volumes of antioxidants known as carotenoids, which are similar to the anthocyanins found in blueberries.
 These antioxidants are also found in foods like sweet potatoes and mangoes.
 They are known to boost your immune system while decreasing inflammation.

 Some foods to avoid when trying to decrease inflammation:

-Sugars– can worsen pain by increasing insulin levels.
+- Sugars– can worsen pain by increasing insulin levels.
 White bread, white flour, and grains are processed as sugars in your digestive tract, so consume in moderation.
-Also consider grabbing a fresh piece of fruit if you crave a sweet rather than a fruit juice, the fresh fruit contains fiber, nutrients, vitamins and no added sugars like some juices can contain.
+Also, consider grabbing a fresh piece of fruit if you crave a sweet rather than fruit juice.
+Fresh fruit contains fiber, nutrients, vitamins, and no added sugars like some juices can contain.

-Dairy Products and Milk– contain cassien which most people have difficulty digesting in large volume.
+- Dairy Products and Milk– contain casein, which most people have difficulty digesting in large volumes.
 This will often cause a painful reaction in your body.
-While high in calcium, protein and vitamin D it needs to be consumed in moderation.
-Try substituting unsweetened almond, soy, coconut or a blend of these in your morning cereal.
+While high in calcium, protein, and vitamin D, it needs to be consumed in moderation.
+Try substituting unsweetened almond, soy, coconut, or a blend of these in your morning cereal.

 There are many more foods on the spectrum that can either decrease inflammation and pain or act to increase it.

 Making minor additions and subtractions from your diet can go a long way in combating these chronic conditions and get you on track to feeling better.